IIP Placements in France

 Location: Paris, France

 Hystra is a global consulting firm that helps corporations, social entrepreneurs, foundations, and public sector actors design hybrid strategies for sustainable change.
 They work with businesses and social sector pioneers to design, scale, and execute sustainable strategies that combine the insights and resources of business and citizen sectors to profitably eradicate social and environmental problems.
 The responsibilities of an IIP intern will include researching and analyzing best practices on market-based approaches serving the BoP, preparing and conducting expert interviews (social entrepreneurs, business leaders, NGO managers, etc.), reviewing and analyzing social enterprise business plans, preparing and presenting proposals and clients' documents, actively participating in meetings, and other assignments as needed.
 IIP candidates with prior consulting experience, an international experience in a developing country, a proven interest in social enterprise and a deep commitment to solving social issues are encouraged to apply.
 Skills in interviewing, analyzing data, and preparing presentations would be an asset.
 French and/or additional languages would also be an asset.
-One placement has been created for an International Internship Program (IIP) interns.
+Two placements have been created for an International Internship Program (IIP) interns.
 More information about this internship is available in the IIP office.